cloudsimplus/cloudsimplus/README.md

 //Uses a VmAllocationPolicySimple by default to allocate VMs var dc0 = new DatacenterSimple(simulation, List.of(host0));

-//Creates one VM to run applications.
+//Creates one VM with one CPU core to run applications.
 //Uses a CloudletSchedulerTimeShared by default to schedule Cloudlets var vm0 = new VmSimple(1000, 1);
 vm0.setRam(1000).setBw(1000).setSize(1000);

 //Creates Cloudlets that represent applications to be run inside a VM.
+//It has a length of 1000 Million Instructions (MI) and requires 1 CPU core
 //UtilizationModel defining the Cloudlets use only 50% of any resource all the time var utilizationModel = new UtilizationModelDynamic(0.5);
 var cloudlet0 = new CloudletSimple(10000, 1, utilizationModel);